airavata-courses/vulcan/forecast_service/README.md

                 ./mvwn clean install

-2. To run the application
+2. To run the script file run.sh as

-                java -jar ./target/forecast_service-0.0.1-SNAPSHOT.jar
+                sh run.sh

-3. The application is now hosted on port 8050.
+The application will be built and hosted